keremoguz/Internship_issd/Machine Learning/README.md

 ## Classification Model: Decision Tree
 - I used decision trees to classify the data I cleaned the data and took the related features as parameters to my model.
 - The data I took is in titanic.csv file, it includes passangers personal information and their survival rate.

+## Libraries and Technologies
+- I used Python as a programming language and Jupyter Notebook as an environment.
+- I utilized from Pandas, Matplotlib, Sklearn and Numpy libraries from Python.